Visualizing Privacy-Relevant Data Flows in Android Applications: Evaluation

 Next, participants received a 5-minute overview of SliceViz.
 Since we wanted them to try out the tool themselves, we skipped a detailed demo.

-Participants were then asked to access SliceViz through a web server, and complete three tasks:
+Participants were then asked to access SliceViz through a web server and complete three tasks:

-\textbf{Task 1:} Analyze an app from the micro-benchmark DroidBench~\cite{droidbench} by identifying the data collected, determining GDPR protection requirements, and observing privacy-relevant properties in the resulting program slice.
+\textbf{Task 1:} Participants analyzed the \emph{Button3} app from the DroidBench micro-benchmark~\cite{droidbench}.
+Their goal was to identify the data collected, determine GDPR protection requirements, and observe privacy-relevant properties in the resulting program slice.
 While the dashboard provided partial support, fully assessing privacy-relevant properties required further inspection of the data flow in the visualized program slices.

+\textbf{Task 2:} Participants were asked to compare the usability, simplicity, and relevance of the Jimple and Java Views for the \emph{Button3} app (the same app given in Task 1).